ezrakahn/FLCAC-Submission-Guidance/submission_guidance_revised.md

 OpenLCA names product systems based on the name of reference process within the product system.
 Creating the product system from the reference unit process in openLCA will confer the name of that process.

 ### Categorization
+Unit process and technosphere flows are categorized using the North American Industry Classification System (NAICS).
+More general categories correspond to a 2 digit code, and sub-categories have a 4 digit code.
+Documentation and a full list of codes can be found at: [<span class="underline">https://www.census.gov/eos/www/naics/</span>](https://www.census.gov/eos/www/naics/).

 ### Parameters
+Quantities of exchanges can be defined by parametric equations in unit process datasets submitted to the LCA Commons.
+The LCA Commons does not maintain specifications for the preparation and publication of parameters.
+Parameters, parametric equations, their relationships with exchanges, and appropriate and intended use should be well documented and made available through an appropriate repository, and referenced from the unit process documentation.
+Please contact LCA Commons staff with any questions regarding parameters.
 ### Locations
+Use the highest level of resolution when identifing locations, and document locations using standardized nomenclature.
+For example, if documenting the US state of Colorado, use ISO 3166-2 to identify the Colorado as US-CO, and refernce ISO 3166-2 in the geography description field.
 ### DOIs
 #### Basics
 A DOI, or Digital Object Identifier, is a persistent and unique identifier assigned to an object.
 This DOI permanently identifies content and related metadata for an object over the course of its lifecycle.
 DOI strings, in combination with a URL prefix, resolve to internet locations.
 Information about a digital object may change over time, including where to find it and who owns it, but its DOI will not change.
 The benefits of a DOI include greater discoverability and access to uniquely identified content, accessibility for long-term use, and citation of publications and research data for impact analysis.